Will be spending a week in Ireland, starting in Dublin, then going to Killarney, and ending in Shannon. Any tips, must sees, must dos, restaurants?

 Dunguaire Castle, Kinvara: Tour/Banquet

-Enjoy your stay in Ireland. almost 7 years ago
+Enjoy your stay in Ireland. about 7 years ago